DaliborPan/pv247-app/README.md

   - The total number of points earned - broken down by individual tasks.
   - His team members for the team project.
   - ...
-- The user can create a new team project.
+- The user can create/edit a team project.

 Teacher: